web2solutions/voodux/README.md

 ### Non Functional requirements might completely differs

-Web based softwares may differs a lot to each other in terms of `non Functional Requirements` and if we divide those in 2 main groups, such as `enterprise` and `non enterprise`, we could easily realize the commom differences.
+Web based softwares may differs a lot to each other in terms of `non Functional Requirements` and if we divide those in 2 main groups, such as `enterprise` and `non enterprise`, we could easily realize the common differences.

 Based on those 2 groups, I'm going to hypothetically describe 2 list of requirements which are mainly related to my proposal: